 As the motor spins effortlessly up to the 7,000rpm redline, there’s a distinctly metallic, mechanical soundtrack reminiscent of earlier, more manic VTEC units.

 Of the three driving modes, the default Sport setting offers a nice compromise of steering weight, ride comfort, and throttle response.
-Opting for +R provides heavier steering and more aggressive damping best suited to track use, while Comfort frees everything up and dulls the throttle a little.
+Opting for +R provides heavier steering and more aggressive damping that is best suited for track use, while Comfort frees everything up and dulls the throttle a little.

 Honda engineers have engaged in a little sound management to add to the visceral experience.
 Still, the engine note never sounds artificial and avoids the buzziness of some small-capacity turbos.
 Instead, as the motor spins effortlessly up to the 7,000rpm redline, there’s a distinctly metallic, mechanical soundtrack reminiscent of earlier, more manic VTEC units.